 I was pretty satisfied with the ending that David Arnold wrote.
 It tied up (most of) the loose ends and wasn’t too cheesy.
 The man character, Mim, mentions that she doesn’t like predictable endings in books.
 This was pretty cool, since the ending in Mosquitoland was not predictable at all!
 Well played, David.

-The book is so entertaining to read.
-Mosquitoland by David Arnold is totally deserving of a 5 star review.
-Also, fans of Adi Alsiad’s Let’s Get Lost, this is another road trip book!
+Mosquitoland by David Arnold is so entertaining to read and totally deserving of a 5 star review.
+Also, for fans of Adi Alsiad’s Let’s Get Lost, this is another road trip book!
 I personally enjoyed this book a lot, and you probably will too!
-Mosquitoland hits stores on March 3rd, so prepare yourself for its awesomeness!